What Is Stage 3 Mesothelioma?

 If you or a loved one are experiencing any of the above symptoms — especially if there is a work history around asbestos — visit a doctor right away.

 The life expectancy for stage 3 mesothelioma patients is approximately 16 months.
-However, every case of mesothelioma is different, and there are many factors that affect a doctor-given prognosis.
-It’s important to stay hopeful and remember that many patients have exceeded their initial prognoses.
-Clinical trials and emerging treatments may also offer life-extending treatment options for patients living with stage 3 mesothelioma.
+However, every case is different and a person’s age can be a contributing factor to your prognosis.
+It’s important to stay hopeful and remember that many patients have exceeded their initial predictions.

-The extent of metastasis plays a big role in determining a patient’s treatment plan.
-When the tumors are still potentially resectable (able to be removed), doctors may treat stage 3 mesothelioma with surgery.
-Chemotherapy and radiation are commonly used as well to shrink the tumors and prevent the proliferation of new ones.
+Without a cure, the treatment of mesothelioma is performed to help slow the rate of tumor growth and potentially reverse a diagnosis.
+For stage 3 mesothelioma, the extent of metastasis plays a defining role in determining a patient’s treatment plan.
+When the tumors are still potentially removable, doctors may treat cancer with surgery.
+After surgery, chemotherapy and radiation may be used to kill the remaining cancer cells left.
+Both therapies are commonly used to shrink tumors and prevent the proliferation of new ones.

-Immunotherapy may also be an option at this stage.
-This form of treatment boosts the body’s own immune system in an effort to fight off and prevent the spread of cancer cells.
-Other clinical trials may be available to test emerging treatments on stage 3 mesothelioma patients.
+Depending on your doctor’s advice, Immunotherapy could also be an option at this stage.
+This form of treatment boosts the body’s immune system in an effort to fight off and prevent the spread of cancer cells.
+Immunotherapy works because doctors are using the body’s capabilities to fight off disease and boost it through biological therapy.
+This treatment is continually being explored through clinical trials and may be available to test emerging treatments on stage 3 patients.